Independence dilemma for Greenland voters - Journal du Cameroun

 “We can never have independence as long as we have so many social problems.”

-In addition, global warming has escalated the exodus from isolated villages to the few towns and cities, said Mered.
+In addition, global warming has sparked an exodus from isolated villages to the few urban areas, said Mered.

 It is “wreaking havoc on Greenland’s culture: young people are losing interest in traditional hunting and fishing, it’s difficult to travel by dogsled from one village to another, and wild animals are moving further and further away from the regular hunting grounds,” he said.